Cremer & Wolffenstein

-The Cremer & Wolffenstein architecture firm was founded in Germany in 1882 by Richard Wolffenstein (1846–1919) and Wilhelm Cremer (1854–1919) and existed up to the death of its two founders.
+The Cremer & Wolffenstein architecture firm was founded in Germany in 1882 by Richard Wolffenstein (1846–1919) and Wilhelm Cremer (1845–1919) and existed up to the death of its two founders.
 During the so-called Gründerzeit in Berlin, the years of rapid industrial expansion in Germany at the end of the 19th century, they were a prolific firm in the various aspects of architecture.
 As one of the largest firms in Berlin at the turn of the century, they designed residential, commercial, transportation, government, and religious buildings.
 They built a number of synagogues, won second place in the 1882 competition to design the Reichstag, and were also involved in planning the Hochbahn overhead railway installation between Kreuzberg and Nollendorfplatz.

 Wilhelm Cremer

-Wilhelm Albert Cremer was born on 15 November 1854 in Cologne and died on 28 March 1919 in Berlin.
+Wilhelm Albert Cremer was born on 15 November 1845 in Cologne and died on 28 March 1919 in Berlin.
 In 1867 he passed the bricklayer master examination, a prerequisite for his longer studies from 1868 to 1875 at the Berliner Bauakademie.
 Parallel to this education he also studied privately with August Orth.
 After conclusion of his studies he worked as a private architect and as a teacher at the Unterrichtsanstalt des Kunstgewerbemuseums Berlin, who appointed him to professor in 1885.
 In 1878, at the school, he made the acquaintance of another professor Richard Wolffenstein, and in 1882 they created the architecture firm of Cremer & Wolffenstein.
 With Richard Wolffenstein, on 8 June 1879, he became a founding member of the Vereinigung Berliner Architekten or Union of Berlin Architects, an offshoot of private architects from the Architektenverein zu Berlin.
-Starting in 1883 he taught additionally at the Technical University of Berlin.
+Starting in 1883 he taught additionally at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin).
 In 1907 he was appointed the head of the planning and building department and in 1912 Geheimen Baurat.
 Few projects of Wilhelm Cremer are known that were not work of the firm, one example is the evangelical church in Neuwied of 1880.
 Although the partner in a firm that designed many synagogues, Cremer was a Christian.